CodeBlue-NZ/cb-breakglass-account/readme.md

 ## Manual Steps in the Azure Portal

 Please refer to the [diagnostics.md](https://github.com/CodeBlue-NZ/cb-breakglass-account/blob/master/ConfigureDiagnostics.md) file and the [playbook.md](https://github.com/CodeBlue-NZ/cb-breakglass-account/blob/master/playbook.md) file which need to be created manually as terraform doesnt support them yet.
+Please create this after you run the terraform script, so that you can reference some of the names as answers to the resources you create.

 ## Usage